MicrosoftDocs/powerbi-docs/powerbi-docs/service-aggregates.md

 First, let's take a look at data *types* because the type of data determines how, and if, it can be aggregated.

 ## Types of data
 Most datasets have more than one type of data.
 At the most basic level, the data is either numeric or it is not.
 Numeric data can be aggregated using a sum, average, count, minimum, variance, and much more.
 Even textual data, often called *categorical* data, can be aggregated.
-If you try to aggregate a categorical fields (by placing it in a numeric only bucket like **Values** or **Tooltips**), Power BI will count the occurrences of each category or count the distinct occurrences of each category.
+If you try to aggregate a categorical field (by placing it in a numeric only bucket like **Values** or **Tooltips**), Power BI will count the occurrences of each category or count the distinct occurrences of each category.
 And special types of data, like dates, have a few of their own aggregate options: earliest, latest, first, and last.

 In the example below:
-- **Units Sold** and **Manufacturing Price** are columns that contains numeric data
+- **Units Sold** and **Manufacturing Price** are columns that contain numeric data
 -  **Segment**, **Country**, **Product**, **Month**, and **Month Name** contain categorical data

    ![](media/service-aggregates/power-bi-aggregate-chart.png)

 When creating a visualization in Power BI, numeric fields will be aggregated (the default is *sum*) over some categorical field.
 For example, "Units Sold ***by Product***, "Units Sold ***by Month***" and "Manufacturing Price ***by Segment***.
 Some numeric fields are referred to as **measures**.
-It's easy to identify measaures in the Power BI report editor -- measures are shown with the ∑ symbol in the Fields list.
-For more information see [The report editor... take a tour](service-the-report-editor-take-a-tour.md).
+It's easy to identify measures in the Power BI report editor -- measures are shown with the ∑ symbol in the Fields list.
+For more information, see [The report editor... take a tour](service-the-report-editor-take-a-tour.md).

 ![](media/service-aggregates/power-bi-aggregate-fields.png)